 My books have gone into six printings, been on the best-seller list for months and been optioned for film.
-Let me let you how to promote your work.
+Let me tell you how to promote your work, from books to blogs to businesses.

 So you've written something cool.
 Maybe you’ve written a 300-page, fantasy novel set in the year 2547, or maybe you’ve penned an academic treatise on the botanical history of roses.
 Or maybe you’ve just managed to survive parenting a teenager and you want to share your insights with the world.